Sameed995/multimodal-prompt-refining/README.md

 # Multi-Modal Prompt Refinement System

-A FastAPI-based backend and lightweight frontend that extracts unstructured content from multiple file types (including OCR images) and refines it into a clean, structured JSON prompt format suitable for AI pipelines.
+A FastAPI-based backend and lightweight frontend that extracts unstructured content from multiple file types such as text, docx, pdf, and images (ocr) and refines it into a clean, structured JSON prompt format suitable for AI pipelines.

 This project is **intentionally deterministic and rule-based**, focusing on robust extraction, OCR noise handling, and explicit missing-information detection, rather than relying on LLM hallucinations.